Cloud Dancer: What Pantone's 2026 Color of the Year Means for Your Jewelry Collection

 White Sapphire

 Refined, clear, and endlessly wearable.
 White sapphire has the sophistication of diamond with a softer, more approachable presence.
 It pairs beautifully with both warm and cool metals, making it one of the most versatile stones for building a cohesive collection.
+At 9 on the Mohs scale it is one of the most durable Cloud Dancer matches, ideal for daily-wear rings.

 Baroque and Keshi Pearls